 As an advocate for education and community, Brooks has taught students at every level from K-12 in private, group, and classroom settings.
 In addition, he has facilitated the Composer-Performer Speed Dating session at every New Music Gathering.

 Brooks has had the opportunity to work with many excellent teachers and composers including: Michael Gordon, Julia Wolfe, John Supko, Justin Dello Joio, Michael Schelle, Frank Felice, James Aikman, and Alison Kay.
 Brooks holds degrees in composition from Butler University (BM), and NYU Steinhardt (MM).
-This Fall, he started his candidacy for a Ph.
+Brooks is currently a candidate for a Ph.
 D. in Music Composition at Duke University.